Sequoia National Park Planning Guide

 The 5 Regions of Sequoia National Park

-Sequoia is divided into five distinct regions: Foothills, Cedar Grove, Giant Forest & Lodgepole, Mineral King, and Grant Grove.
+Sequoia and Kings Canyon are divided into five distinct regions: Foothills, Cedar Grove, Giant Forest & Lodgepole, Mineral King, and Grant Grove.
+Here’s the Kings Canyon and Sequoia National Park guide on all five and what you need to know about exploring each.

 Located just inside the entrance to the park, the Foothills region offers a variety of hiking trails, picnic areas, and camping spots.
-Some of its most famous attractions include Tunnel Rock, a natural arch formation, and Hospital Rock, the former site of a Native American settlement.
+Some of its most famous attractions include:

-Known for its countless waterfalls, cliffs, and rock formations, Cedar Grove is an excellent destination for hiking and backpacking within Kings Canyon.
+Known for its countless waterfalls, cliffs, and rock formations, Cedar Grove is an excellent destination for hiking and backpacking within Kings Canyon National Park.
 Horseback riding and camping are also popular activities in this region.

 Open from May to October, Mineral King is the highest car-accessible point in the park.
 Here you’ll find several hiking trails, tent-only campsites, and miles of rugged wilderness.